Package 'mtscr'

 Details

-To use the GUI you need to have the following packages installed: DT, broom.mixed, datamods, writexl.
+To use the GUI you need to have the following packages installed: DT, broom.mixed, datamods, writexl, shinyWidgets, bslib, rstatix.

 First thing you see after running the app is datamods window for importing your data.
 You can use the data already loaded in your environment or any other option.
-Then you'll see four dropdown lists used to choose arguments for mtscr_model() and mtscr_score() functions.
-Consult these functions' documentation for more details (execute ?mtscr_score in the console).
+Then you'll see four dropdown lists used to choose arguments for the functions.
+Consult the documentation for more details (execute ?mtscr in the console).
 When the parameters are chosen, click "Generate model" button.
 After a while (up to a dozen or so seconds) models' parameters and are shown along with a scored dataframe.

 You can download your data as a .csv or an .xlsx file using buttons in the sidebar.
-You can either download the scores only (i.e. the dataframe you see displayed) or your whole data with .all_max and .all_top2 columns added.
+You can either download the scores only (i.e. the dataframe you see displayed) or your whole data with scores columns added.

 For testing purposes, you may use mtscr_creativity dataframe.
 In the importing window change "Global Environment" to "mtscr" and our dataframe should appear in the upper dropdown list.
 Use id for the ID column, item for the item column and SemDis_MEAN for the score column.